We Proudly Serve All of California

 March 28, 2025

 Car accidents can happen in an instant, and the aftermath often feels stressful and overwhelming.
 Unfortunately, many people make errors right after an accident that can affect their health, safety, and even their legal rights.
-At Banafshe Law Firm, we’ve seen how these errors can impact personal injury claims.
+At BANA LAW, we’ve seen how these errors can impact personal injury claims.
 Below are five common mistakes and how to avoid them.
 1. Leaving the Scene of the Accident Leaving the scene too soon—or even worse, fleeing—can lead to serious legal trouble.
 According to Cal.
 Veh.
 Code § 20001, you must stop if there’s an injury or fatality, and you have to provide identification and render help if possible.
 Not doing so can lead to heavy fines, a suspended license, or even jail time.
 In People v.
 Capetillo, the defendant’s decision to run off without giving assistance or his identity resulted in a conviction under this statute.
-2. Not Reporting the Accident In California, accidents that…
+2. Not Reporting the Accident In California, accidents that cause…